pcarruscag/FADO/README.md

 ## Interfacing with files
 Function, Variable, and Parameter need ways to be written and read to or from files.
-Any object implementing write(values,file) or read(file) can be used, four classes are provided that should cover most scenarios:
+Any object implementing write(file,values) or read(file) -> values can be used, five classes are provided that should cover most scenarios:

-- **LabelReplacer**: Replaces any occurrence of a label (a string) with the value of a scalar variable or parameter.
+- **LabelReplacer**: Replaces any occurrence of a label (a string) with the value of a scalar variable or parameter, **ArrayLabelReplacer** does the same for array-like values.
 - **PreStringHandler**: Reads(writes) a list of values separated by a configurable delimiter from(in) front of a label defining the start of a line (i.e. the line must start with the label).
 - **TableReader/Writer**: Reads or writes to a section of a delimited table, rows outside of the table range do not need to be in table format, but those inside are expected to have the same number of columns, the examples should make it clear how to use these classes.